amgarton47/CS62data-structures/Profiling/project/README.md

 ## Learning Goals

 * Gain experience with execution profiling as a performance management tool.
-* Use execution profiling to gain a deeper understanding of hashing lookup implementations. and their performance under different patterns of data insertion.
+* Use execution profiling to gain a deeper understanding of hashing lookup implementations and their performance under different patterns of data insertion.

 ## Key Terms and Concepts

 * Open Hashing with Linear Probing - All entries are stored in a single array, but the the location of a particular entry within that array is not fixed by its hash value (the location is *open*).
-  Rather the hash value is used to compute a starting index, and the entry will be placed (by *linear probing*) in the first unused slot after that index.
+  Rather, the hash value is used to compute a starting index, and the entry will be placed (by *linear probing*) in the first unused slot after that index.
   This has the potential to be very fast, but slows down as the array fills up, the number of conflicts increase, and the searches become longer.

-* Bucket Hashing with Linked List Chaining - The name-space is divided into some number of *buckets* (chosen by taking a hash value modulo the number of buckets).
-Each bucket contains a linear linked list of the items that hashed into that bucket.
+* Bucket Hashing with Linked List (Separate) Chaining - The name-space is divided into some number of *buckets* (chosen by taking a hash value modulo the number of buckets).
+Each bucket contains a linear linked list (chain) of the items that hashed into that bucket.
 If the number of buckets is chosen to be a reasonable fraction of the total number of (expected) entries, the lists should be relatively short.

 * Hash Collisions - A situation where multiple keys hash to the same value, necessitating